loveencounterflow/cxltx-styles/README.md

 *CXLTX Position Absolute* (PA) is based on [textpos](http://www.tex.ac.uk/ctan/macros/latex/contrib/textpos/textpos.pdf).
-It is intended to make it easy (even easier than using `textpos` directly) to position single lines of text onto the page, using absolute coordinates that take the left edge, the center point, or the right edge of the baseline of the text and the edge of the paper (or the text area) as reference points.
+It is intended to make it easy (much easier than using `textpos` directly) to position single lines of text on the page, using absolute coordinates that take the left edge, the center point, or the right edge of the baseline of the text and the edges of the paper, the text area, or custom coordinates as reference points.

 PA loads `textpos` as